ristep/vue-cv-01/README.md

 ### Todos

-- Some editor for cv.jonson.
+- Some editor for cv.json.
  - Write some Tests.
  - Add Night Mode :)